Breakdown of Funeral Costs

 Read more about headstones, markers and monuments.

-In some places, a permit is required to cremate or bury a loved one, and there may be a small fee (usually less than $50) to get that permit.
+In many states and territories, a permit is required to cremate or bury a loved one, and there may be a small fee (usually less than $50) to get that permit.
 Your funeral provider will know if one is needed and how much it will add to funeral costs.
 If you choose to hold a funeral or memorial at a venue like a public park or a beach, you may also need to buy a permit.

 The government also charges a small fee for each copy of a death certificate (from $6 to $25, depending on your state and county).
-Your funeral provider will initiate the original death certificate and order as many copies as you think you need—in most cases between 10 and 20 copies.
+Your funeral provider will initiate the original death certificate and order as many copies as you think you need—in most cases 10 to 20 copies.

 Veterans and their families are entitled to military funeral benefits if they meet certain requirements.
 These benefits can include free burial in a national cemetery and a grave marker—not only for the veteran but also for a spouse and dependent children.
 Likewise, some providers have lower-cost programs for public servants, such as police officers and firefighters.
 Be sure to ask your funeral arranger about these options.